DatUser/DX12_grind/README.md

 - [ ] \- Add Debug logs to keep track of what's happening, when, and how many times
 - [ ] \- Create a xgo namespace
 - [ ] \- Clean includes
 - [ ] \- Create a Math fwd.h with DirectXMath include and typedefs
+- [ ] \- Create a Math fwd.h with DirectXMath include and typedefs